My Father, Professor Bakshi. D. Sinha Lives On: A Memoir

 Professor Bakshi.
 D. Sinha, as an Author:

 Prof. Bakshi.
-D. Sinha has authored and coauthored, many books and journals, as an economist and a research scholar.
+D. Sinha, a leading Indian social science scholar, has authored and coauthored, many books and journals, as an economist and a research scholar.

 Some of the books, and journals, written and published by him are as follows: